 – Its purpose in the spatial development plan

-- Its dimensions, especially those on the front of the plot
+“Its dimensions, especially those at the front of the plot

-– Proximity to the public road.
+– Proximity to a public road.

-- establishing the owner of the plot.
-Check in the land and mortgage register to see if the names match those we heard in the first contact with the seller.
-After logging into the online land and mortgage register service, we browse its contents, trying to understand something from dozens of different frames and strange entries.
-I must admit that it still takes me some time to find the information I am looking for.
-I look enviously at the notaries who skim through these frames without stuttering.
-It happened to me more than once to talk to the wrong person, but claiming to be the owner, or the person on whom everything depends.
-You have to be patient and vigilant then, because again I could tell you a few stories, the ending of which was not funny, especially for the buyer.
-But usually there are no major problems with determining the owner.
-The problem begins when we want to negotiate the price, because it may depend on many factors, not only on the market price.
-Once, I heard a client telling how many things he wants to buy with the money obtained from the sale: a dress for his wife, a car for himself, a flat for one and the other child, and for the rest ... it was difficult to communicate :).
-Sometimes a colleague from work, father-in-law or a quiet wife, standing by the side of the plot, has a big influence on the price.
-Negotiations always last several days, sometimes they can only extend up to several months.
+- identifying the owner of the plot.
+You should check in the land and mortgage register whether the names agree with those that we heard in the first contact with the seller.
+After logging in to the online land and mortgage register service, we browse through its contents, trying to understand something from dozens of different frames and strange entries.
+I must admit that to this day it takes me a while to get to the information I am looking for.
+I look with envy at notaries who flit around these frames without hesitating.
+It happened to me more than once to talk to the wrong person, but claiming to be the owner or the person on whom everything depends.
+You have to be very patient and vigilant then, because again I could quote a few stories here, the finale of which was not funny, especially for the buyer.
+But most of the time, finding the owner is not a problem.
+The problem begins when we want to negotiate the price, because it can depend on many factors, not only the market price.
+I once heard a client telling how many things he wanted to buy with the money obtained from the sale: a dress for his wife, a car for himself, an apartment for one and the other child, and for the rest ... it was hard to communicate :).
+Sometimes a colleague from work, father-in-law or, quietly, the wife of the owner of the plot has a big influence on the price.
+Negotiations always last a few days, sometimes they can extend to several months.